-All of the above are excellent reasons for enrolling in a Master’s level education program, but why should you choose the accelerated RN to MSN track?
-Put simply; you can receive the same amount of high-quality training faster and also continue practicing as a nurse and building your professional contacts.
+All these are excellent reasons enroll in a Master’s level education program, but why choose the accelerated RN to MSN track?
+Simply put, you can receive the same high-quality training faster and continue practicing as a nurse and building your professional contacts.
 You don’t have to commit to several years of instruction or hours of coursework that you can’t afford.
-Instead, you can enroll in a program which was specifically designed for busy pupils or enthusiastic healthcare workers who don’t want their education to take a back seat.
-Of course, your schedule will invariably be more hectic and crowded than that of a traditional program, but this can have benefits and teach you invaluable lessons about discipline, organized study and responsible, dedicated practice.
+Instead, you can enroll in a program specifically designed for busy pupils or enthusiastic healthcare workers who don’t want their education to take a back seat.
+Of course, your schedule will invariably be more hectic and crowded than that of a traditional program, but this can have benefits and teach you invaluable lessons about discipline, organized study and responsible, and dedicated practice.

 What can an RN to MSN track do for you?

 An accelerated program offers you a flexible schedule, intensive training on the fundamentals and nitty-gritty of nursing practice, as well as the possibility to easily find suitable employment, improve your academic history and work in a secure, high-paying job.
-One of the main and most sought-after advantages of this type of certification is that it saves time, but there are other equally important perks which come along with it (for instance, the ability to function and make crucial decisions under stress).
-Conversely, there are also less positive aspects like increased competition and less time available to cover the learning material.
-But you can find workarounds for these issues.
-For example, an online program can accommodate you by allowing you to complete your clinical hours at a local hospital, whereas your lab work can be replaced with interactive simulations, depending on the capacity of the school’s equipment.
+One of the most sought-after advantages of this type of certification is that it saves time, but there are other equally important perks that come along with it (for instance, the ability to function and make crucial decisions under stress).
+Conversely, there are less positive aspects like increased competition and less time available to cover the learning material.
+But you can find ways around these issues.
+For example, an online program can accommodate you by allowing you to complete your clinical hours at a local hospital, while your lab work can be replaced with interactive simulations, depending on the capacity of the school’s equipment.

 Although the pros of an RN to MSN track outweigh the cons, there is no doubt that you need to be self-motivated, efficient and extremely disciplined to succeed in this type of program.
-So if you feel that the extensive workload of the curriculum is too overwhelming for you, then you might want to reconsider the conventional path to earning a Master’s degree.
-Otherwise, this program will help you learn critical thinking and decision-making skills, as well as work alongside other trained professionals to provide the best, safest medical care for patients within hospitals or other designated facilities.
+So if you feel that the extensive workload of the curriculum is too overwhelming, you might want to reconsider the conventional path to earning a Master’s degree.
+Otherwise, this program will help you learn critical thinking and decision-making skills, as well as allow you to work alongside other trained professionals to provide the best, safest medical care for patients within hospitals or other designated facilities.

 What are the requirements for the program?